 Although be warned…you’ll probably never want to leave.

 This is Argentina’s stunning desert country, the Cuyo region, sitting snuggly at the foothills of the Andes Mountain range.
 Artificial irrigation on these lands, coupled with an idyllic continental climate, has created a striking man-made oasis hub, one which sees barely a handful of rainy days a year.
-This is where Argentina’s best award-winning wineries are to be found and where great food abounds, activities overflow and nature reigns supreme.
+This is where Argentina’s best award-winning wineries are to be found.
+The valleys also happen to be the place where the famous bubbly rose is made.

 Highlights of the Mendoza Winer Region in Argentina